 In November 2010, the USDE released the School Improvement Grant (SIG) application, guidance and final requirements for the 2010-11 funding cycle.
 As required by USDE, New York submitted its application on December 3, 2010.
 This year, USDE is allowing states to use Section 1003(g) SIG funds to support pre-implementation for those schools that have approved 2010 SIG applications.
 This means that a local education agency (LEA) can begin setting the conditions in 2010-11 for complete implementation of the models in 2011-12, as soon as the Department has approved their application.
-The Department anticipates approval of New York's 2010 SIG application by the end of January.
+The Department anticipates approval of New York's 2010-11 SIG application in March.
 Once the application is approved by USDE, the Department will release the LEA SIG application to the ten districts that have schools eligible for new SIG grants.
 In total, 67 schools are eligible to be newly funded for up to \$2 million per year for a period of up to three years to implement one of the four USDE approved intervention models beginning in 2011-12.
 In addition, 28 schools in the Large Five City School Districts are eligible to apply for a second year of SIG funding.
-The Department will accept LEA applications on a rolling basis from March 1 through April 30, with anticipated awards made from May 1 through July 1.
+The Department will accept LEA applications on a rolling basis from March 1 through April 30.
+USDE has informed states that they are expected to issue grant awards no later than July 31, 2011 for 2011-12 school year implementation.
+This time line reinforces the need for promulgation of Commissioner's Regulations pertaining to implementation of teacher and principal evaluation systems, as LEAs will need prior to the July 31 deadline to submit to the Department for approval a supplement to their applications regarding their plans for implementation of the regulations.